emu-russia/breaks/BreakingNESWiki_DeepL/PPU/cram.md

 |![color_buffer_bit](/BreakingNESWiki/imgstore/ppu/color_buffer_bit.jpg)|![cb_bit_logisim](/BreakingNESWiki/imgstore/ppu/cb_bit_logisim.jpg)|
 |---|---|

+The Logisim schematic is a very approximation of the original one, because Logisim does not support inOut entities.

 ### CB Output Delay

 The outputs from the CB bits do not go directly to the phase generator, but go through a D-Latch chain.
 The D-Latch chains are unequally spaced for each CB bit.